omeka/Documentation/source/Reference/models/Collection.rst

         All of the custom code for deleting an collection.

+        Delete the element texts for this record.

         :returns: void

+    .. php:method:: _dissociateItems()

+        Set items attached to this collection back to "no collection."

     .. php:method:: beforeSave($args)

+        Before-save hook.

+        Fire the before-save element texts code.

         :param unknown $args:

     .. php:method:: afterSave()

+        After-save hook.

+        Handle public/private status for search.

+    .. php:method:: getFile()

+        Get a representative file for this Collection.

+        :returns: File|null